 The Early Pioneers

-Andy Warhol, a seminal figure in the Pop Art movement, is celebrated for his innovative approach to art and culture.
-His works, such as Campbell’s Soup Cans and the Marilyn Diptych, exemplify the movement’s key themes:
+Andy Warhol, a central figure within the Pop Art movement, is seen as an “helmsman” in modern art and culture.
+His works, like Campbell’s Soup Cans and the Marilyn Diptych, are exemplary of the key aspects of this movement:

 Warhol’s Iconic Works